hanbings/hanbings/README.md

 - Currently participating in [GSoC 2024](https://summerofcode.withgoogle.com/programs/2024/projects/Rv3xx9w2) and working on improving [uutils/findutils](https://github.com/uutils/findutils)
 - [ebpfs](https://github.com/linuxkerneltravel/ebpfs): Participating in the project of [GLCC 2023](https://www.gitlink.org.cn/glcc), with the goal of building a platform for storing and retrieving ebpf packages.
-- [canicula](https://github.com/hanbings/canicula): Learning and write an operating system based on RISC-V architecture, reference: [rCore](https://rcore-os.cn/rCore-Tutorial-Book-v3/index.html) and [2024S](https://learningos.cn/rCore-Tutorial-Guide-2024S).
+- [canicula](https://github.com/hanbings/canicula): Learning and write an operating system based on x86-64 / AArch64 / RISC-V64GC architecture.
 - [nikukyu](https://github.com/hanbings/nikukyu): Security, single sign-on, and OAuth protocols.
 - [Effective Rust](https://www.lurklurk.org/effective-rust/): I would like to know more about Rust and I am reading this book.